MicrosoftDocs/architecture-center/docs/example-scenario/iot/devices-platform-application.md

 ![A diagram showing authentication flows for various topologies connecting to Azure IoT Hub.](media/authentication-matrix.png)

+- SAS tokens are always registered as symmetric keys with IoT Hub.
 - Revoking certificates through DPS doesn't prevent currently provisioned devices from continuing to authenticate with IoT Hub.
 After revoking a certificate in DPS, also remove the device from the IoT Hub, either manually through the portal dashboard or programmatically using [Registry Manager APIs](https://docs.microsoft.com/rest/api/iothub/service/registrymanager).
-- Symmetric keys like SAS tokens are always registered as symmetric keys with IoT Hub.
-- IoT Hub supports x.509 CA authentication.
-However, provisioning devices with x.509 CA through DPS provisions them to the IoT Hub as x.509 thumbprint.
+- Although IoT Hub supports X.509 CA authentication, provisioning devices with X.509 CA through DPS provisions them to the IoT Hub as X.509 thumbprint.
-- Web socket variants of AMQP and MQTT aren't supported with x.509 CA certificates in IoT Hub.
+- Web socket variants of AMQP and MQTT aren't supported with X.509 CA certificates in IoT Hub.

 ## See also
 - [IoT builder, developer, and operator roles](builders-developers-operators.md)